ihaveamac/ninfs/README.md

 ### Windows
 Windows 7 or later is required.

-A GUI is available for use.
+A standalone executable with a GUI is available for use.
 If you download the exe from the [latest release](https://github.com/ihaveamac/fuse-3ds/releases) and run it, a window will appear allowing you to choose mount options easily.

 Python does not have to be installed, but [WinFsp](http://www.secfs.net/winfsp/download/) is still required.